aradhyapavan/Bigmart-Sales-Prediction/README.md

 the sales of each product at a particular outlet.

 <h3>Data Description:</h3
-  • Itemjdentifier
+  • Item_Identifier
 Unique product ID
-• ltem
+• Item_Weight
-_
-Weight
 Weight of product
-• ltem
+• Item_Fat_Content
-_
-Fat
-_
-Content
 Whether the product is low fat or not
-• ltem
+• Item_Visibility
-_
-Visibility
 The % of total display area of all products in a store allocated to the particular product
-• ltem
+• ltem_Type
-_
-Type
 The category to which the product belongs
-• ltem
+• Item_MRP
-_
-MRP
 Maximum Retail Price (list price) of the product
-• Outletjdentifier
+• Outlet_identifier
 Unique store ID
-• Outlet
+• Outlet_Establishment_Year
-_
-Establishment
-_
-Year
 The year in which store was established
-• Outlet
+• Outlet_Size
-_
-Size
   The size of the store in terms of ground area covered
-• Outlet
+• Outlet_Location_Type
-_
-Location
-_
-Type
 The type of city in which the store is located
-• Outlet
+• Outlet_Type
-_
-Type
   Whether the outlet is just a grocery store or some sort of supermarket
-• rtem
+• Item_Outlet_Sales
-_
-Outlet
-_
-Sales
 Sales of the product in the particular store.
 This is the outcome variable to be predicted.